Permutation Entropy for the Characterization of the Attractive Hamiltonian Mean-Field Model: Permutation Entropy and Statistical Complexity

 where $U=1/d!$ is the uniform distribution for all possible sequences $\pi$, $D_\text{max}$ is a normalization constant, and $D(\rho,U)$ is the extensive Jensen-Shannon divergence \cite{Martin2006} given by

 where $S(\rho)=-\sum_\pi \rho(\pi) \log_2 \rho(\pi)$ is the unnormalized Shannon entropy.

 The statistical complexity Eq.~\eqref{eq:complexity} is related to the interaction between the amount of information a system possesses and its imbalance, quantifying the degree of correlational structure in the series.
 For the numerical analysis of the permutation entropy and the statistical complexity, the open-source \textit{ordpy} module~\cite{Pessa2021} of the \textit{Python} programming language was used.
-Recommended values for the window size are $d=3$ to $d=7$, and for the delay $\tau=1$, as larger delays reduce the amount of available data for analysis.
-For the time series length, $\mathcal{N}\gg d!$ is often recommended, ensuring all ordinal patterns can be statistically observed \cite{Cuesta-Frau2019}.
-Here, we set the embedding window as $d = 6$ and the embedding delay $\tau = 1$.

-Figure~\ref{fig:entropy} shows the permutation entropy $H$ for the time series of the magnetization $M$, for all initial conditions $M_{0}$ and $u_{0}$ studied in this work.
-A cumulative vertical shift of 0.005 is added to each entropy curve for visual aid.
-Here, we considered nine equally spaced values of $0.1\leq M_0\leq0.9$, where we excluded the cases $M_{0} = 0$ because the dynamics is spatially homogeneous from the start (no gradients exist), and $M_{0} = 1$ because all spins are aligned, showing no change in the order parameter over time.
-For each value of $M_0$ (drawn with different colors in Fig.~\ref{fig:entropy}), we performed over $1\,000$ simulations for initial energies in the range $u_\text{min}<u_0<1.6$, where $u_\text{min}=(1-M_0^2)/2$ is the threshold of inaccessible states.

-For a fixed value of $M_0$, all colored lines in Figure~\ref{fig:entropy} show that the permutation entropy in monotonically decreasing with respect to $u_0$, except for small fluctuations, up to approximately $u_{0}\approx 0.6$.
-For higher energies, the permutation entropy increases almost monotonically.
-Additionally, as the value of $M_{0}$ increases, the entropy fluctuations near energies $0.6<u_{0}< 0.8$ also increase.

-Although not shown here, calculations for the entropy of $M$ or its fluctuations $\delta M = M - M_\text{QSS}$ result in exactly the same values of $H$.
-This is expected, as the entropy $H$ is calculated by finding the indices that sort the time series, which is insensitive to a constant shifting $M_\text{QSS}$ between $M$ and $\delta M$.
-Thus, it is inferred that all the information about the QSS state can be fully extracted from the fluctuations of $M$ without the need to calculate its average value $M_\text{QSS}$.

-Therefore, for all values of $M_{0}$, when $H$ decreases for low energies up to $u_{0}\sim 0.600$, it indicates that the fluctuations of $M$ tend towards order.
-This means that the modulation shown in Fig.~\ref{fig:magnetization}(a) tends to decrease as $u_0$ increases and to show a well defined oscillation frequency.
-In contrast, when $H$ increases for higher energies $u_{0}>0.6$, it indicates that fluctuations of $M$ tend toward disorder, with a broadband frequency spectrum and with uniform amplitudes over time.

-Near the global minimum of each curve in Fig.~\ref{fig:entropy}, we observe fluctuations in $H(u_0)$ whose amplitude and energy-range increase with $M_0$.
-This is notorious starting from $M_0=0.6$ to $M_0=0.9$, where rough fluctuations appear around $0.6\lesssim u_{0}\lesssim0.8$.
-This suggests that the trend towards order or disorder in $\delta M$ in that energy range is not clear.
-Notice that a first order phase transitions separating the magnetized and demagnetized QSS has been reported for energies around $u_0\simeq 0.6$ in the range $0\leq M_0\lesssim0.6$.
-After $M_0\gtrsim0.6$, the order of the phase transition is unclear but it is strongly dependendent on the initial conditions~\cite{Benetti2012}.